webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ## Drivers

 Web Scraper Cloud has 2 types of drivers to run scraping jobs on:
-* `Full` driver - loads the page the same as Web Scraper browser extension.
+* `Full` driver - loads the page the same as Web Scraper browser extension;
 * `Fast` driver - doesn't execute JavaScript in the page.
 Data is extracted from raw HTML.
 The page loads faster than with `Full` driver or Web Scraper browser extension.